-We mainly investigated the industrial use because our core business is the development of AI systems for industrial use.
-During the investigation, we discovered that for example, the Ministry of Economy, Trade and Industry, the Ministry of Health, Labour and Welfare and the Fire and Disaster Management Agency had released the "Practical Examples of Reliability Assessment Records" containing examples, "Format for Recording Details of Implementation" to implement the "Guidelines on Assessment of AI Reliability in the Field of Plant Safety."
-We also discovered that the "AI Product Quality Assurance Guidelines" released by the Consortium of Quality Assurance for Artificial-Intelligence-based Products and Services contain examples of Voice User Interface, processes for industrial use, automatic operation and OCR.
+Assessment Records"46 containing examples, "Format for Recording Details of Implementation"47 to implement the "Guidelines on Assessment of AI Reliability in the Field of Plant Safety."
+We also discovered that the "AI Product Quality Assurance Guidelines"48 released by the Consortium of Quality Assurance for Artificial-Intelligence-based Products and Services contain examples of Voice User Interface, processes for industrial use, automatic operation and OCR.
 In addition, we discovered that the National Institute of Advanced Industrial Science and Technology had released the "Guidelines for Machine Learning Quality Management" and prepared the reference guide as specific examples in which real applications are applied for each intended industrial use.
-The guidelines also contain the guality management processes in line with the guidelines, form of machine learning guality guideline assessment sheet suitable for the plan and records, and also instruction manuals.
-Part of these specific measures are reflected on our current deviation evaluation processes.
+The guidelines also contain the quality management processes in line with the guidelines, form of machine learning quality guideline assessment sheet suitable for the plan and records, and also instruction manuals.49 Part of these specific measures are reflected on our current deviation evaluation processes.